at-tan/Predicted_Probabilities_Bank_Marketing/README.md

 The single top variable was 'euribor3m'.

 Finally, the "Campaign_III" file has the Gridsearch of Logistic regression and Random Forest using the top 5 variables.
 The top 5-variable model was again Random Forest.
-It then has an analysis of the precision-recall curve to pinpoint the classification threshold at which the model's performance could be improved.
-The final 5-variable Random Forest model with changed threshold achieved performance comparable to the top All-variable model.
+It then analyses the precision-recall curve to pinpoint the classification threshold at which the model's performance could be improved.
+The final 5-variable Random Forest model with changed threshold achieved performance scores on the test set that were comparable to the top All-variable model.